omer-priel/networking-final/README.md

 Type: Request Layer
 Path: path of the file on the server

+The Uploaded Data: \
+If the first byte is 1 then its file \
+Else, if the first byte is 0 its a directory

-* Can't download file that dos not exists
+* Can't download file / directory that dos not exists

 **List Request Layer**